supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

    ![](../media/switch.png)

+   >**Note: If the dropdown is not visible, please wait for 5 minutes and refresh the page.
+If the issue persists, you can manually select and start the required VMs directly from the lab VM desktop.

 ## Lab Guide Zoom In/Zoom Out

 1. To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.